1967 Detroit riot: Michigan Civil Rights Commission

-The Michigan Civil Rights Commission intervened in the rebellion to try to protect the rights of arrestees.
+The Michigan Civil Rights Commission intervened in the riot to try to protect the rights of arrestees.
 The arrival of the CRC was "not well received" by the police, who said the observers were interfering with police work.
 The Detroit Police Officers Association protested to Romney, "We resent the Civil Rights Commission looking over our shoulders, just waiting for some officer to stub his toe."
 At one precinct, a white officer "bitterly abused" a black CRC observer, saying that "all people of his kind should be killed."

 Interracial relief organizations

-As reported by United Press International, "the riots brought out the best, as well as the worst, in people."
+United Press International (UPI) said that "the riots brought out the best, as well as the worst, in people."

 As Louis Cassells reported on the ground for UPI:

-At a moment when race relations might seem to have sunk to the lowest possible level, whites and Negroes were working together, through their churches, to minister to the hungry and homeless.
+"At a moment when race relations might seem to have sunk to the lowest possible level, whites and Negroes were working together, through their churches, to minister to the hungry and homeless.
 The effort transcended denominational lines.
 By Wednesday [July 26, 1967], Protestants, Catholics and Jews had established an interfaith emergency center to coordinate the relief work.
 District collection centers were set up at scores of churches and synagogues across the city.
-The food, clothing, bedding and cash contributed through them brought to the interfaith center, from which aid was distributed strictly according to need, without regard for race, creed, or color.
+The food, clothing, bedding and cash contributed through them brought to the interfaith center, from which aid was distributed strictly according to need, without regard for race, creed, or color."